Medical questions & health advice by licensed doctors

-"Should I have a skin pathology consultation if I might have melanoma?
+"Should I have a skin pathology consultation if I might have melanoma?"

 Female, 42, some symptoms of melanoma.
 Is this cause for a consultation?
 I don't want to overreact.

 Metastatic melanoma (melanoma that invades through the skin into the bloodstream and spreads to other parts of the body) has a very poor prognosis and is very difficult to treat.
 Although I have mentioned some of the concerning features for melanoma above, a good rule of thumb is that any new, expanding, or otherwise concerning moles are grounds to make an appointment with your doctor.
 Melanoma can only be diagnosed by an in-person consultation with a licensed physician.
 If you have any new or worrisome skin lesions that you believe may be a melanoma, you should seek referral to a dermatologist immediately.
 They can remove the suspicious mole and send it for "pathology," where licensed pathologists will examine the mole and decide whether or not it is indeed melanoma.
 They will also be able to examine the depth of invasion through the skin and counsel you as to whether further workup to detect metastatic spread of the melanoma is indicated.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.